All Episodes

 Back we are, Rush Limbaugh behind the golden EIB microphone here at the Limbaugh Institute.

-It looks to me like, I mean, folks, the Democrats running this show, and the dead, you know, we're looking at the board of directors of GM and Chrysler, essentially, this committee, grilling these Toyota executives.
+And it looks to me like, I mean, folks, the Democrats running this show and the debt, we're looking at the board of directors of GM and Chrysler, essentially, this committee, grilling these Toyota executives.

 And the Democrats are always looking for guidance from some of their respected elders in circumstances where it's not clear what the next course of action should be.